GustaMagik/RSA_Security_Token/README.md

 # RSA_Security_Token
 A Security token system for Linux PAM using an FPGA.
 Either utilizing 72-bit or 512-bit RSA cryptography when using Version A and B respectivly.
-Version B is utilizing USB UART communication, while version B is air-gapped.
+Version B is utilizing USB UART communication, while version A is air-gapped.
 These implementations provide two-factor authentication for any PAM-aware application.
 Fully working prototypes.
 BSD-3 licenced.

 HOW TO USE: